briannablacet/marketing-content-lab/src/components/features/ProductInformationForm/README.md

 Location: `src/components/features/ProductInformationForm/index.tsx`

 ## Overview
-The Product Information Form component provides a user interface for inputting and editing product information within the Market Multiplier application.
+The Product Information Form component provides a user interface for inputting and editing product information within the Marketing Content Lab application.
 It integrates with the MarketingContext for state management and NotificationContext for user feedback.

 ## Features
 - Input fields for product name, type, and value proposition